Farooq Abdullah’s sister, daughter detained during protest in Srinagar

 Omar Abdullah's sister Suraiya and his daughter Safiya, who were leading a group of women activists, were detained by the police.

-Wearing black arm bands and holding placards, the women protestors were not allowed by the police personnel to assemble and were asked to disperse peacefully.
+Wearing black armbands and holding placards, the women protestors were not allowed by the police personnel to assemble and were asked to disperse peacefully.

 However, the protestors refused to disperse and tried to stage a sit-in.